 4. Teaching Philosophy

-Participants must develop a statement of teaching philosophy and discuss it in a CTL session culminating the certificate program.
+The program culminates with a discussion of participants’ philosophies of teaching.
+To facilitate this discussion, each participant develops a statement of teaching philosophy.
 We hold three of these sessions a year.
 One takes place at the end of each semester and another session takes place at the beginning of the fall semester.
 Once a participant has completed all the other requirements, he or she will be invited to the workshop.